Dr. Sam Gijsen

 Project 2

 We develop a self-distilled foundation model for brain dynamics that pretrains in 2 hours and eliminates the need for finetuning.
-We stabilize self-distillation for noisy neural timeseries through learned tokenization, and find log-linear scaling laws for pretraining data on cross-dataset downstream tasks.
+We stabilize self-distillation for noisy time series through learned tokenization, and find log-linear scaling laws for pretraining data on cross-dataset downstream tasks.

 ICLR PaperCodePretrained Models